strepkov/demonstrator/tutorialText/tutorialStreamTests.md

 Test driven development

-We are goint to apply test dreaven development way to create our models for the simulator.
+We are going to apply test driven development way to create our models for the simulator.
 It means that we will start from creating tests in advance and only then a controller which satisfy the tests.
 Let's start with simple example:

 ```sh